PelleLille/hsl-docs/functions.rst

   .. function:: Socket.recv(len)

 	  Receive data on socket.
-On error the value of `None` is returned.

 	  :param number len: bytes to recv
 	  :return: data
-	  :rtype: string
+	  :rtype: string or None

   .. function:: Socket.send(data)

 	  Send data on socket.
-On error the value of `None` is returned.

 	  :param string data: data to send
 	  :return: bytes sent
-	  :rtype: number
+	  :rtype: number or None

   .. function:: Socket.settimeout(timeout)

 	  Set the timeout for socket operations.

-	  :param number timeout: timeout in ms. The default is no timeout.
+	  :param number timeout: timeout in seconds.
+The default is no timeout.
 	  :return: this
 	  :rtype: Socket

   .. function:: Socket.shutdown(how)

-	  Shutdown the socket.
-On error the value of `None` is returned.
+	  Shutdown the socket for receiving, sending or both.

 	  :param string how: how to shutdown either ``SHUT_RD``, ``SHUT_WR`` or ``SHUT_RDWR``.
 	  :return: this
-	  :rtype: Socket
+	  :rtype: Socket or None

 	  .. note::